 - Cool Patch Pumpkins: Cool Patch is worth the drive for its enormous world record-holding corn maze!
 The maze is unique every year, and this year, the design honors farmers’ hard work.

-3. Tour the most haunted places in San Francisco
+3. Take a ghost tour of the most haunted places in San Francisco

 Do you know about the spirits that haunt our historic city?
 Consider taking a tour this month to get in touch with SF’s spooky side: